Najeeb Qahtan al-Shaabi

-Najeeb Qahtan al-Shaabi (born 1953 in Sha'ab, Lahj, Yemen – died 24 May 2021 in Aden, Yemen) was a Yemeni politician who was a candidate in the 1999 presidential election in Yemen.
+Najeeb Qahtan al-Shaabi (1953 in Sha'ab, Lahj, Yemen – 24 May 2021 in Aden, Yemen) was a Yemeni politician who was a candidate in the 1999 presidential election in Yemen.
 He ran as an Independent, despite being a member of the General People's Congress, against President Ali Abdullah Saleh.
 He received 3.8% of the vote.

-He served as a member of the House of Representatives from 1991 till his death 2021.
+He served as a member of the House of Representatives from 1991 until his death in 2021.